Last Updated: June 29, 2024

 In baseball, Jackson played for the Kansas City Royals, Chicago White Sox, and California Angels during the late 1980s and early 1990s.
 Known for his powerful bat, impressive speed, and sensational arm strength, he was an All-Star in 1989 and hit 32 home runs that same year.
 His jaw-dropping catches and throws from the outfield were legendary, and he was a key asset to any team he played for.

 On the football field, Jackson was equally impressive.
-He played running back for the Los Angeles Raiders in the NFL, demonstrating a unique blend of speed, power, and agility.
+He played the position of running back for the Los Angeles Raiders in the NFL, demonstrating a unique blend of speed, power, and agility.
 His breakaway runs and punishing style made him one of the most exciting players of his time.
 In his rookie season in 1987, he rushed for 554 yards in just seven games, setting the stage for what looked to be a promising career in the NFL.

 Unfortunately, Jackson's dual-sport career was cut short by a hip injury sustained in a football game in 1991.
 The injury eventually led to his retirement from football, and though he did make a comeback in baseball, he was never quite the same dominant force.